 Students who enroll in The Outdoor Academy are expected to maintain a positive attitude toward their studies and extracurricular activities.
+Active participation in class preparation and discussions is an expectation of all students.
 As you will note under the "Major rules and reasons for being expelled" section (see pages 12-13), violating the intellectual and community spirit of The Outdoor Academy is not tolerated.
-OA is designed and run for students who value the opportunity to attend and who are ready to meet the expectations of the school.
-Skipping or being late to classes, being disruptive or disrespectful of others, consistently having a bad attitude, or failing to meet expectations of the school would indicate to the faculty and administration that a student does not want to be enrolled.
+OA is designed and run for students who value this opportunity and who are ready to meet the expectations of the school.
+Skipping or repeatedly being late to classes, being disruptive or disrespectful of others, consistently having a bad attitude, or failing to meet expectations of the school may indicate to faculty and administration that a student does not want to be enrolled.

 OA students will be expected to maintain a high level of academic integrity and personal investment in their learning.
-Some of the academic challenges and benefits facing students may include: learning time management, enhancing study skills, taking on leadership roles, and becoming full and active participants in the classroom.
+Some of the academic challenges and benefits for students may include: learning time management, enhancing study skills, taking on leadership roles, and becoming full and active participants in the classroom.
 The school's academic setting, both indoors and out, is creative, motivating, and inspiring.
 Students quickly realize that their success is determined by more than simply keeping up with homework and doing well on tests.
 They learn to become part of intellectual discussions and to fully engage in the learning process, which builds a new level of academic confidence.